Local Coordination and the Geometry of Social Networks: Model

 Since miscoordination occurs only on the community borders, and since there it occurs with probability one half, the inefficiency will be $2/(2c) = 1/(2r+1)$.
 In particular, when $r$ is large, the inefficiency is small.
 Clearly, on a finite graph that within radius $r$ looks like this graph (i.e., a cycle of length much longer than $r$) the same conclusion applies, with low inefficiency for large $r$.

 A similar equilibrium can be constructed on the two dimensional grid (see Figure~\ref{fig:Z2-2d}).
-Here, the communities will be $(r+1)\times(r+1)$ squares, where $r$ is even, and therefore have radius $r$ (the radius of a connected component is the minimum $r$ such that the entire component is contained in the ball of radius $r$ of some member of the component), and again inefficiency will be small when $r$ is large (this time $1/(r+1)$, so again of order $1/r$).
+Here, the communities will be $(r+1)\times(r+1)$ squares, where $r$ is even, and therefore have radius $r$ (the radius of a community is the minimum $r$ such that the entire community is contained in the ball of radius $r$ of some member of the community), and again inefficiency will be small when $r$ is large (this time $1/(r+1)$, so again of order $1/r$).
 As with the line, the same conclusion applies to finite graphs that locally look like the grid.

 Both of these constructions rely on a geometric property of these graphs: namely, that they can be partitioned into communities in such a way that each community has a small boundary as compared to the number of agents it contains.
 This is not possible on every graph.
 For example, consider the (infinite) binary tree (see Figure~\ref{fig:tree}).
 Here, if we choose as a community, say, the first ten levels, then more than half of the agents will be on the boundary of the community, and so inefficiency will be high.
 This holds if we choose the community to consist of any number of levels.
 In fact, this holds for any finite community on this graph: the number of edges between members of the community and members outside the community will be at least the size of the community.
 Thus, on a finite graph that locally looks like this tree, there cannot be efficient leader equilibria, regardless of how large $r$ is.\footnote{An example of a finite graph that locally looks like a tree is an $(n,d/n)$-Erd\H{o}s-R\'enyi graph for $d>0$, which, for large $n$, with high probability looks like a tree within an $r$-neighborhood of almost all vertices.
 More formally, if $G_n=(N,E)$ is chosen from this measure over graphs of $n$ vertices, and if $i$ is a uniformly chosen vertex, then the probability that $i$ is in a cycle of length at most $r$ tends to zero as $n$ tends to infinity.
 The graph will locally look like a Galton-Watson tree, rather than a binary tree.}